|Blade Length||165 mm|

-About the shape - Under utilized in the western kitchen, the nakiri’s flat blade is meant for the push/pull chopping of vegetables.
-Since the entire flat edge of the knife ktouches the cutting board at once, you wont be turning the vegetable into an 'accordion', still connected like a paper doll after you've cut them.
-The added weight of the blade allow it to fall through food more easily while you chop, so the knife does more of the work for you!
-Masakage nakiris are made taller than the average nakiri so they last longer and work better for folks with large hands.
+About the Shape - A Nakiri is a vegetable knife.
+Under utilized in the Western kitchen, the Nakiri’s flat blade is meant for the push/pull chopping of vegetables.
+Since the entire flat edge of the knife kisses the cutting board at once, you wont be turning the vegetable into an accordion.
+Accordion vegetables are still connected like a paper doll after you're “done” cutting them.
+To truly understand the awesomeness of a Nakiri we recommend making onion soup your first night with the knife.
+The ease of chopping will blow you away.

 About Masakage Yuki - This line has been named Yuki (snow) due to the frosty Nashiji finish, paired with the white magnolia handle.
-The splash of red pakka gives it a feeling of drama, like the final scene of Kill Bill: Volume 1.
+The splash of red pakka gives it a feeling of drama, like the final scene of Kill Bill: Volume 1

 Handmade with a hard Shirogami (white) carbon steel and clad in a softer stainless steel, the Yukis are a customer favourite.
 You get the superior edge retention, easy sharpening and a silky smooth cut of a carbon-steel blade, with only minor maintenance required on the edge of the knife.
 It’s a genius way to make a knife.
 Keep the edge dry and you'll be singing.